 Fried chicken: it’s a definite weakness of mine!
-This super-speedy version means you can get your weeknight fix of crunch and Thai flavours in just 15 minutes, whenever the mood strikes.
+But don’t head to KFC just yet.
+This super-speedy version not only tastes way better (soz, Colonel), but means you can get your weeknight fix of crunch and Thai flavours in just 15 minutes, whenever the mood strikes.
 Serve with some spicy or sweet sauce and you’ve just arrived in food heaven.

 Fill a saucepan or wok to about one-third capacity with the vegetable oil.
 Heat over high heat.